emergrin/examen/README.md

 # What do you need?

+To execute this program, you only need two things:

-You only need a bash shell script to launch the deploy script and docker component install in your PC.
+- Technical resource: bash shell script installed on your PC to launch the deploy script and docker component install in your PC to create a container inside this.
+- Accouns: you need a AWS accouts to use the CLI and a OMDB APPi Key to optain the json file.

 # Procedure